dekapon/MIALab/docs/installation.rst

       -  Open "Anaconda Prompt"
       -  :bash:`conda list`, which should list all installed Anaconda packages

    #.
-Create a new Python 3.7 environment with the name mialab (confirm with :bash:`y` when promoted during creation)
+Create a new Python 3.7 environment with the name mialab (confirm with :bash:`y` when prompted during creation)

       -  :bash:`conda create -n mialab python=3.7`